IFB-ElixirFr/biosphere/signin.md

 ## Sign in

-### Create your account

-To create your account, you have to click first on the menu [Sign-in](https://biosphere.france-bioinformatique.fr/cloudweb/login/?next=/)] in the top-right corner of the main page of the Biopshere portal, and then follow the guidelines.
+The first action to sign in to Biosphere is to click on the menu [**"Sign in"**](https://biosphere.france-bioinformatique.fr/cloudweb/login/?next=/) in the top-right corner of the main page of the Biopshere portal, and then follow the guidelines. you will first create your account, and then request to activate it by joining a valid group corresponding to your  affiliation/project/training.
+You can also join other groups afterwards according to your situation.

+### 1. Create your account

- Two options are available to create an account, use your usual credentials from your academic institution (**using federated identity is recommended for better security**), or create an account based on your email.
+ Two options are available to create an account, use your academic credentials from your academic employer (**using federated identity is recommended for better security**), or create an account based on your email.

-* Federated identity
+* **Federated identity**

 We advise to use your usual academic credentials in eduGAIN where most of European universities and academic organisms are registered ([more details about eduGAIN there](https://edugain.org)).

-It will fill automatically your email address and other personnal information that you authorised to transmit.
+Biosphere will use automatically your email address and other personnal information that you authorised to transmit.

-* Local Biosphere account
+* **Local Biosphere account**

 In case your institution is not registered in eduGAIN, you can ask for a local Biosphere account.
 But then you will have to fill the required information by hand.

-**Take care of the email address you enter because it will be use to contact you for any inquiry or announcement related to IFB-Biosphere.**
+Especially, **take care of the email address** you enter because it will be use to contact you for any inquiry or announcement related to IFB-Biosphere.
-For example, at the second step of the account request, an email message will be sent to this email address to validate it.
+For example, at the second step of the account request, an email message will be sent to this email address to confirm it.
-In case you have not anymore access to this email address, we will not be able to join you or help you to keep access to your IFB-Biosphere cloud account.
+**In case you have not anymore access to this email address, we will not be able to join you or help you to keep access to your Biosphere cloud account.**

-### Join a group
+### 2. Join a group

 Once your account is created, you will be asked to apply to your affiliation/project/training group.